MileHacker Logo

 Iconic Landmarks

-These are the must-see attractions that embody The Capital of ethiopia's historical and cultural significance.
+These are must-visit sites that embody The Capital of ethiopia's historical and cultural significance.

-Highlights include the National Museum (Lucy replica), Holy Trinity Cathedral, St. George's Cathedral, and Unity Park.
+Highlights include the National Museum (Lucy replica), Holy Trinity Cathedral, St. George'the Main church of, and Unity Park.

 Landmarks & Significance